tudelft-iv/multi_sensor_calibration/README.md

 <img src="docs/figure_example_1.png" alt="drawing" width="400"/>

 ### Optimizer
-In the second example, we will run the optimizer with csv files as input.
+In the following two examples, we will run the optimizer with csv files as input.
+The first showcases a basic optimization in which all calibration board detections were succesful.
+The second showcases what to do when some calibration board detections were unsuccesful.

+#### Optimization with solely correct detections

 Go to the folder containing our calibration tool code:
 ```
 cd optimization/
 python3 src/main.py --lidar data/example_data/lidar.csv --camera data/example_data/camera.csv --radar data/example_data/radar.csv --calibration-mode 3 --visualise
 ```
-You should see the following result:
+You should see the following result, indicating the overall Root Mean Square Error between every two sensors, as well as the 20 largest errors per item, sorted by size:
 ```
 ----------------------------------------------------------------
 Optimizing your sensor setup using FPCE